denisugarte/PowerDrive/README.md

 ## Additional information

 To demonstrate correct functioning of the tool a set containing 4642 malicious PowerShell scripts has been analyzed.
-The output of every malicious script is located in the file named “deobfuscated_scripts.txt”.
+The output of every malicious script is located in the file named *“deobfuscated_scripts.txt”*.

-Moreover, an example showing a multi-layer de-obfuscation process is located in the file named “multilayer_deobfuscation.txt”.
+Moreover, an example showing a multi-layer de-obfuscation process is located in the file named *“multilayer_deobfuscation.txt”*.
 This example shows the de-obfuscation process of a script that combines string-related obfuscation, encoding and compression.